Intensity correlations in decoy-state BB84 quantum key distribution systems: Introduction

 Nevertheless, despite these notable accomplishments, challenges remain to be addressed before QKD can attain widespread adoption as a technology \cite{xu2015a, diamanti2016, xu2020}.
 A crucial hurdle involves enhancing the secret key rate produced by existing experimental prototypes, a task affected significantly by the restricted transmissivity of single photons in optical fibers and the dead time of the receivers' detectors.
 For this reason, various experimental demonstrations have been conducted with an increased pulse repetition rate of the sources of several gigahertz \cite{grunenfelder2020, boaron2018}.
 Yet, within such a high-speed domain, the presence of memory effects in the optical modulators and their controlling electronics establishes correlations among the generated optical pulses, thus invalidating most security proofs.
 Significantly, this phenomenon introduces a security vulnerability in the form of information leakage.
 Fortunately, various security proofs have recently addressed the problem of pulse correlations \cite{pereira2020, zapatero2021, sixto2022, pereira2023, curras-lorenzo2023, pereira2024}, but they require a precise characterization of the source.

-On the experimental side, a few recent works have quantified the strength of pulse correlations for various particular QKD system prototypes \cite{grunenfelder2020, yoshino2018, kang2023, lu2023}, and showed that such correlations are, in general, not negligible.
-However, more experimental efforts are needed to accurately characterize pulse correlations of arbitrary order in QKD systems that are already available on the market.
+On the experimental side, a few recent works have quantified nearest-neighbour intensity correlations in various QKD system prototypes \cite{grunenfelder2020, yoshino2018, roberts2018} and showed that such correlations are, in general, not negligible.
+In contrast, higher-order correlations have been barely addressed in experimental settings \cite{kang2023, lu2023}, despite theoretical studies indicating that they can critically affect the system's security \cite{zapatero2021, sixto2022, pereira2024}.
+This gap is partly due to the commonplace assumption that intensity correlations decay rapidly with the correlation order.
+However, given their potential to significantly impact the effective secret key rate, more experimental efforts are needed to accurately assess and quantify higher-order intensity correlations in QKD systems, especially those already available on the market.

 In this work, we experimentally study intersymbol intensity correlations in two industrial prototypes of decoy-state BB84 systems developed by two different vendors.
 We observe strong intensity correlations in both setups and apply a security proof that considers this imperfection \cite{sixto2022}.
 In doing so, we quantify the impact of this potential loophole on their performance in terms of secret key rate (SKR).
 Surprisingly, we find that in some cases higher-order correlations may affect the intensity of the emitted pulses more than nearest-neighbour correlations.